UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 A: This suggests that the `docker` executable prompted for credentials instead of reading them from the command line.
 This might be caused by:

-- Your `.drone.yml` not being signed.
-When you want to inject environment variables in your build you must sign your `.drone.yml`.
 - The secret wasn't injected correctly or the password is incorrect.

 ### Q: As part of my build process I have two `Dockerfile`s to produce a Docker image.
 How can I share files between builds in the same step?